jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 Methods defined in a base class (or the intermediate base classes) have normal access to their respective members (private and public) but methods of a derived class cannot access `private` members of any of its base classes.
+Private methods of a base class are only accessible to derived classes through `public` base class methods that make use of `private` base class members.

-As already noted, the base class constructor takes care of the base part of the derived object.
-The base class constructors after all are the only methods that have access to the given private members.
+The base class constructor takes care of the base part of the derived object.
+The base class constructors are methods that have access to the base class private members.

 If a base class constructor is not already defined then the compiler calls the default constructor to manage the base class part of the object.
 To call a specific constructor (instead of the default constructor) one